nicki-klexx/pacaur-safe-updater/README.md

 Edit the script and enter the names and versions of the packages you don't want to install into the array.

-You have to copy the file e.g. to $HOME/bin and make it executable.
+You have to copy the file e.g. to $HOME/bin and make it executable if it is not yet.

 Then you can easily run
 ```